tompy398/FullStackOpen_Tompy/README.md

 Might be better to use the REST extension than Postman -- for now

-## 1. Structure of backend application, introduction to testing
+## a.
+Structure of backend application, introduction to testing
 ### Project Structure
 Each component is separated into controllers, models, requests, and utils.
 **Controllers** defines the Router object and its functionalities.